-(1) Within 14 days from the date of the director's notice of the start date of the reconsideration proceeding, the insurer must provide the director and the worker or the worker's attorney, in chronological order by document date, all documents pertaining to the claim which include, but are not limited to the complete medical record and all official action and notices on the claim.
+(1) Within 14 days from the date of the director's notice of the start of the reconsideration proceeding, the insurer must provide the director and the worker or the worker's attorney, in

-(2) The request for reconsideration and all other information submitted to the director by any party during the reconsideration process must be copied to all interested parties.
-Failure to comply with this requirement may result in the information not being included as part of the record on reconsideration.

-(3) The director will issue an order rescinding a Notice of Closure when the director finds, upon reconsideration:

-(a) The claim was closed prematurely because the worker's accepted condition(s) was not medically stationary and the claim did not qualify for closure under ORS 656.268(1)(a); or

-(b) The claim was not closed according to the requirements of these rules and ORS 656.268(1)(b) or (c).

-(4) When a worker has requested and cashed a lump sum payment, under ORS 656.230, of an award granted by a Notice of Closure, the director will not consider the adequacy of that award in a reconsideration proceeding.

-(5) When a new condition is accepted after a prior claim closure, and the newly accepted condition is subsequently closed, the director and the parties may mutually agree to consolidate requests for review of the closures into one reconsideration proceeding, provided the director has jurisdiction and neither of the closures have become final by operation of law.

-(6) The reconsideration order may affirm, reduce, or increase the compensation awarded by the Notice of Closure.

-(7) After the reconsideration order has been issued and before the end of the 30-day appeal period for the order on reconsideration, if a party discovers that additional documents were not provided by the opposing party in accordance with this rule, the Order on Reconsideration may be abated and withdrawn to give the party an opportunity to respond to the new information.
+- (2) The request for reconsideration and all other information submitted to the director by any party during the reconsideration process must be copied to all interested parties.
+Failure to comply with this requirement may result in the information not being included as part of the record on reconsideration. - (3) The director will issue an order rescinding a Notice of Closure when the director finds, upon reconsideration: - (a) The claim was closed prematurely because the worker's accepted condition(s) was not medically stationary and the claim did not qualify for closure under ORS 656.268(1)(a); or - (b) The claim was not closed according to the requirements of these rules and ORS 656.268(1)(b) or (c). - (4) When a worker has requested and cashed a lump sum payment, under ORS 656.230, of an award granted by a Notice of Closure, the director will not consider the adequacy of that award in a reconsideration proceeding. - (5) When a new condition is accepted after a prior claim closure, and the newly accepted condition is subsequently closed, the director and the parties may mutually agree to consolidate requests for review of the closures into one reconsideration proceeding, provided the director has jurisdiction and neither of the closures have become final by operation of law. - (6) The reconsideration order may affirm, reduce, or increase the compensation awarded by the Notice of Closure. - (7) After the reconsideration order has been issued and before the end of the 30-day appeal period for the order on reconsideration, if a party discovers that additional documents were not provided by the opposing party in accordance with this rule, the Order on Reconsideration may be abated and withdrawn to give the party an opportunity to respond to the new information.

 Stat.
-Auth.: ORS 656.726, and 1999 OR Laws Chapter 313 Stats.
-Implemented: ORS 656.268(6), and 1999 OR Laws Chapter 313 Hist: Amended 11/1/07 as WCD Admin.
+Auth.: ORS 656.726 Stats.
+Implemented: ORS 656.268 Hist: Amended 11/1/07 as WCD Admin.
 Order 07-059, eff.
 1/2/08 Amended 12-1-2009 as WCD Admin.
 Order 09-056 eff.
 1-1-2010